Nadia van Dyne: Fictional character biography

 Nadia is the child of Hank Pym and his first wife, Maria Trovaya, who was abducted and supposedly killed by foreign agents.
 Nadia was raised in the Red Room until she obtained a Pym Particle sample and escaped.
 Initially intending to meet her father, Nadia learns that he is believed to be dead, and instead uses parts of his costume and other materials to create a Wasp suit, hoping to obtain the admiration of her father's allies.
 She later meets Janet van Dyne, and they get along quite well, with Janet feeling that she has the potential to become a true hero.

 Nadia soon joins the Avengers and gains U.S. citizenship.
 Upon realizing that S.H.I.E.L.D.'s index of the world's most intelligent people does not list any women above 27th place, she starts the program G.I.R.L.
 (Genius In action Research Labs) to look for women with genius intellects.
 When choosing a legal name, Nadia takes Janet's surname due to their bond, her support, and not knowing much about her birth parents.

 She also aids Scott Lang — who is in outer space at that time — in an attempt to return to Earth, which results in a sequence of bizarre adventures in the Microverse.
 In the process, the two of them became quantum-entangled with each other.
 Nadia is later diagnosed with bipolar disorder, similar to her father, and learns that he is still alive and merged with Ultron.
 Hank Pym splits from Ultron by creating a separate body for himself.

 Powers and abilities

-Similar to Janet van Dyne / Wasp, Nadia can alter her size at will using Pym Particles, fly via bio-synthetic wings, and generate bio-electric blasts.
+Similar to Janet van Dyne / Wasp, Nadia can alter her size like being tiny to becoming Giant.
+At will using Pym Particles, fly via bio-synthetic wings, and generate bio-electric blasts.
 Additionally, she is a skilled martial artist and acrobat due to her Red Room training, particularly in Krav Maga.